Poor conditions for carers and clients – the demand for a new solution

 The existing home care workforce largely comprises qualified women (90%) over the age of 45 working on permanent part-time or casual contracts4.
 Home care workers have a high level of job satisfaction, attributed to being able to improve the health and wellbeing of their clients4.
 In particular, satisfaction is improved by the ability to spend time with clients, form relationships and adapt the level of care required to meet their needs5.

-Despite high levels of job satisfaction, employee turnover rates remain high due to a combination of factors including low levels of remuneration, relatively poor working conditions, occupational health and safety challenges, limited career progression opportunities and limited training4,6,7.
-Care employees are considerably over-represented in lower bands of income distribution; 57 per cent of carers fall into the minimum wage category, compared to 50 per cent counterparts in other industries7.
-In addition, higher qualifications are not recognised in remuneration levels, there is an overrepresentation of aged care workers holding Certificate III and IV qualifications in lower income bands7.
+Despite high levels of job satisfaction, employee turnover rates remain high due to a combination of factors including poor wages and conditions (e.g. casual workers do not accrue leave entitlements), occupational health and safety challenges, limited career progression opportunities and limited training4,6,7.
+Support workers are considerably over-represented in lower bands of income distribution; 57 per cent of support workers fall into the minimum wage category, compared to 50 per cent counterparts in other industries7.
+In addition, higher qualifications are not recognised in remuneration levels, there is an overrepresentation of support workers holding Certificate III and IV qualifications in lower income bands7.

 These workforce challenges create difficulties for service providers to maintain quality and continuity of care for clients.
 As a result, clients feel unsettled by frequent changes in the individuals supporting them and the rosters they work to.

 “In traditional models there are too many different carers visiting the one client… It can be can very confusing for the client when there are all these different people coming and going.
 Some companies have a minimum shift of 15 minutes… Clients don’t need or want to be hurried along because it’s convenient for the carer.
 Clients like to see the same faces and recognise the people that are coming into their homes.
 Sometimes they don’t remember your name but they will remember your voice or face… with so many carers coming and going they don’t feel they are being cared for – just a number.”